vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 ````
 Try to choose method basing on use case.

-5. Try to rely on `props` instead of `data` properties which means that you should create pure functions that can be easly called with different argument.
-Rely on data properties only if it's required (for example they are validated like [here](https://github.com/DivanteLtd/vue-storefront/blob/develop/core/modules/mailchimp/components/Subscribe.ts#L28)
+5. Create pure functions that can be easly called with different argument.
+Rely on `data` properties instead of arguments only if it's required (for example they are validated like [here](https://github.com/DivanteLtd/vue-storefront/blob/develop/core/modules/mailchimp/components/Subscribe.ts#L28)

 # Contributions